Hamiltonian stochastic Lie systems and applications: Stochastic differential equations and stochastic Lie systems

 It is worth noting that the theory of Lie systems can be generalised to many different realms \cite{Dissertationes,LS21}.
-In particular, there is the theory of foliated Lie systems.
-This suggests us the following generalisations.
+In particular, there is the theory of foliated Lie systems \cite{CGM00}.
+This suggests the following generalisation.

 \begin{definition}[Foliated stochastic Lie system] A {\it stochastic foliated Lie system} is a stochastic system of differential equations on $M$ of the form